expeerly/embeddocumentation/videoreviewsAPI.md

 #### Store ID for Tracking

-**Please note:** Passing a StoreId value is mandatory to track the Views from your store.
+**Please note:** In order to make sure that you, we and the brands can track where the view traffic is coming from, passing a StoreId value is mandatory to track the views from your store.
 Please use the ID provided by the expeerly product team.

 To pass the StoreId of value `store1` on the mux tag like check the examples below.